Towards Personalized Bangla Book Recommendation: A Large-Scale Heterogeneous Book Graph Dataset: Dataset

 \subsection{Dataset Construction}

 \paragraph{\textbf{Entity and Metadata Extraction}} The dataset was constructed by crawling publicly accessible reviews, entity relations, and metadata from \textit{Rokomari.com}.
-Only publicly available information was collected, without accessing any authorized or restricted content. \textit{BeautifulSoup} was used for HTML parsing, and raw HTML files were systematically transformed into structured JSON representations.
-The extraction pipeline was designed to support multilingual UTF-8 encoded Bangla and English text, perform currency parsing involving Bangla numerals, and leverage JSON-LD structured metadata when available.
-Extracted entities—including books, categories, authors, publishers, and reviews—were stored as individual JSON files following a standardized schema.
+Only publicly available information was collected, following the website’s \texttt{robots.txt}. \textit{BeautifulSoup} was used for HTML parsing, and raw HTML files were systematically transformed into structured JSON representations.
+Extracted entities—including books, categories, authors, publishers, and reviews— were stored as individual JSON files following a standardized schema.

 \paragraph{\textbf{Entity Linking}} Rokomari webpages associated with core entities such as books, authors, categories, and publishers contain hyperlinks to the corresponding webpages of related entities.
 Each hyperlink is unique and embeds an entity-specific identifier within the URL.
-Relational edges were constructed by resolving these hyperlink references embedded in the HTML pages, enabling the reconstruction of entity relationships in the resulting heterogeneous graph.
+Relational edges were constructed by resolving these hyperlink references embedded in the HTML pages, enabling the reconstruction of entity relationships.

 \paragraph{\textbf{Deduplication and pre-processing}} During the web crawling process, duplicate HTML files were detected using URL hashing and entity identifier matching.
-Overall, \textbf{13.1\%} of the collected records were identified as duplicates and removed to ensure dataset uniqueness.
-Data normalization involved type-specific cleaning procedures, including parsing comma-separated numeric values (e.g., ``1,250'' to 1250), constraining rating values to the $[1.0, 5.0]$ range, and standardizing price formats, Bangla numeric notation, and rating fields.
+Data normalization involved parsing comma-separated numeric values (e.g., ``1,250'' to 1250), constraining rating values to the $[1.0, 5.0]$ range, and standardizing price formats, Bangla numeric notation, and rating fields.
 Missing attributes were explicitly represented as \texttt{null} values.
-Bangla diacritics were normalized using Unicode Normalization Form D (NFD).
-Referential integrity was preserved by validating all relational edges against the corresponding entity identifier sets, ensuring that every relationship connects to a valid node in the graph.
+Referential integrity was preserved by validating all relational edges against the corresponding entity identifier sets.

 \paragraph{\textbf{Privacy Preservation}} To protect user privacy, all personally identifiable information (PII) was removed from the dataset.
 Users were anonymized using privacy-preserving sequential identifiers that do not retain usernames, profile images, email addresses, or any other identifying information.